interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 #### Successful details observation check

 Per **[interuss.automated_testing.rid.observation.ObservationSuccess](../../../../requirements/interuss/automated_testing/rid/observation.md)**, the call for flight details is expected to succeed since a valid ID was provided by uss_qualifier.

-#### Current state present check

-**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
-This check validates that the current state is present.
-If it is not, this check will fail.

 #### UAS ID presence in flight details check